How is your Facebook community management going?

 - Run ads on Facebook

-This is one the easiest ways to promote your group to those specifically in your target audience.
+This is one of the easiest ways to promote your group to those in your target audience, and the quickest way to build your group.

 - Invite your friends, and ask members to invite theirs